Valentinetemi/EcoSnap-AI/README.md

 **Millions of families across Nigeria, India, Ghana, Kenya, across the entire world pay electricity bills they don't understand.** Not because they're careless.
 But because nobody ever made it simple enough to see where the money is actually going.

-So I built EcoFlow for Earth Day.
+So I built EcoScan for Earth Day.

 ---